TaoZ-data/European-Route-Automation-System/README.md

    python "EUROPEAN ROUTE AUTOMATION SYSTEM.py"
    ```
 2. You can customize the countries and number of routes by editing the parameters in the script (see the `if __name__ == "__main__":` section).

-3. When you run the script, all outputs (maps, timetables, reports) will be generated locally in an `outputs/` directory .
+3. When you run the script, all outputs (maps, timetables, reports) will be generated locally in an `outputs/` directory (which is not included in the repository).

 ## Project Structure
 ```